lucprincen/website/content/post/2017-06-17-my-kid-has-a-merge-error.md

 What he does have is a softening of his muscular issue.
 Meaning that he has trouble flexing and working his muscles to the full extend.
 That wasn't very aparent when he was a baby, but starts to be way more noticable now that he's 4,5 years old.
 He can't really sit in a normal chair, can't walk very far and needs a lot of general physical support with stuff like climbing the stairs.

 There's also a tendency for people with 18q to be autistic.
 It's not yet clear if this is one of the areas that can cause autism.
-As you may now, this is something that's being studied a lot -it's currently the most studied disability in the world- and we're still mostly guessing on which combination of genes causes it.
+As you may now, this is something that's being studied a lot -it's currently one of the most studied disability in the world- and we're still mostly guessing on which combination of genes causes it.
 Anyway: the long arm of the 18th chromosome is definitely on the short-list, but can't explain the vast spectrum of autism with such a small mutation-chance.

 ## Turning it into something positive